-- 181. The ORSO (section 20) also requires the auditors to include a statement as to whether or not, in their opinion, contributions payable to the scheme during the financial year have been paid in accordance with the scheme rules or the relevant undertaking under which they were payable. - 182.
+- 184182.
+The ORSO (section 20) also requires the auditorsauditor to include a statement as to whether or not, in theirthe auditor's opinion, contributions payable to the scheme during the financial year have been paid in accordance with the scheme rules or the relevant undertaking under which they were payable. - 182183.
 The wording of the opinion on contributions is more specific than the opinion required on the financial statements.
-It requires the auditors to consider the amounts of contributions payable to the scheme and, where the trust deed or rules are specific, the dates of payment. - 183.
-It may be necessary for auditors to consider whether the results of audit tests or evidence on contributions require a qualified opinion to be given on contributions.
-Matters to be considered in this respect include the opinion in Form A issued by the employer's auditor (paragraphs 195 214 below) and whether any discrepancies favour one particular member or group of members and the extent to which the growth of the fund has suffered because of a failure to pay contributions to the scheme in a proper manner. - 184.
-Auditors may, for example, in the case of a scheme having several participating employers, be unable to obtain sufficient evidence on contributions to give an unqualified opinion.
-The scope of their examination might be expressly stated as being limited to the transactions as recorded in the books of the scheme. - 185.
+It requires the auditorsauditor to consider the amounts of contributions payable to the scheme and, where the trust deed or rules are specific, the dates of payment. - 183184.
+It may be necessary for auditors the auditor to consider whether the results of audit tests or evidence on contributions require a qualified opinion to be given on contributions.
+Matters to be considered in this respect include the opinion in Form A issued by the employer's auditor (paragraphs 195 214196 215 below) and whether any discrepancies favour one particular member or group of members and the extent to which the growth of the fund has suffered because of a failure to pay contributions to the scheme in a proper manner. - 484185.
+Auditors The auditor may, for example, in the case of a scheme having several participating employers, be unable to obtain sufficient evidence on contributions to give an unqualified opinion.
+The scope of their the examination might be expressly stated as being limited to the transactions as recorded in the books of the scheme. - 485186.
 Section 27(2) of the ORSO prohibits loans from the scheme to the employer.
 Where contributions are outstanding these may, under some circumstances, become de facto loans.